vfarah-net/TicTacToeKata/README.md

 TDD or BDD for testing structure
 SOLID principles or clean code principles must always be applied KISS
-NO DRY or Anti patterns, atleast on the second version NO Comments or little ideally
+NO DRY or Anti patterns, at least on the second version NO Comments or little ideally
 Create unit test to prove all the scenarios
 Create either a console app, windows forms or web app to use the lib to demonstrate (No need to test this, just to visually display an interact with your library)